ashwinboinala/snowflake-sendemail/README.md

         'body': json.dumps('Hello from Lambda!')
     }

-#Create a Role with SES access and attach it to Lambda.
-#Under layer select the newly created layer.
-#Change the max timeout value to 15 mins and memory to 512 MB.

 ```

+- Create a Role with SES access and attach it to Lambda.
+- Under layer select the newly created layer.
+- Change the max timeout value to 15 mins and memory to 512 MB.

-6) You can schedule this Lambda using AWS Cloudwatch Events rules(Schedule it every min)
+6) You can schedule this Lambda using AWS Cloudwatch Events rules(Every min)

 7) Test notifications by running the SP.
 This will Insert a record into Notifcations table and it will processed by Aws Lambda Function.